machawk1/optiwarc/README.md

     python3 warccollres.py mega.warcsum

-It will import the digest file into a database (stored in `collres.db`), then go to work finding duplicates.
+It will import the digest file into a database, then go to work finding duplicates.
 If interrupted while finding duplicates, you can resume where it left off by running `warccollres.py` without any arguments.

 When finished, it will write the manifest back out with duplicate pointers to `warccollres.txt`.
 Then we run `warcrefs` to rewrite the WARC.